Moduli problems for operadic algebras: Cohomology of Artin algebras

 It remains to verify that the right map is a quasi-isomorphism, for which we can work at the level of the underlying complexes.
 But forgetting $\PP$-algebra structures, there are natural sections $i^*A'\rt i^* \Omega_\psi\Bar_\psi(A')$ and $A\rt \Omega_\phi\Bar_\phi(A)$ that make the composition of the three squares a (homotopy) pullback square of chain complexes.
 Consequently, we find maps of complexes

-The first map and the composite map are quasi-isomorphisms, so that the map $i^*\Omega_\psi\Bar_\psi(A')\rt Y$ is a quasi-isomorphism, as desired. \end{proof} \begin{corollary} Suppose that $\base$ is as in Assumption \ref{ass:Abounded} and that $\mathscr{P}$ is a splendid cofibrant $\base$-operad, concentrated in nonpositive cohomological degrees.
-Then every small $\PP$-algebra is quasi-isomorphic to a very small $\PP$-algebra which is nilpotent. \end{corollary} \begin{proof} Apply part \ref{it:verysmall2} of Lemma \ref{lem:verysmall} to the retract diagram $\PP\rt \Omega \Bar\PP\rt \PP$, where first map exists since $\PP$ is assumed cofibrant. \end{proof}
+The first map and the composite map are quasi-isomorphisms, so that $i^*\Omega_\psi\Bar_\psi(A')\rt Y$ is a quasi-isomorphism, as desired. \end{proof} \begin{corollary} Suppose that $\base$ is as in Assumption \ref{ass:Abounded} and that $\mathscr{P}$ is a splendid cofibrant $\base$-operad, concentrated in nonpositive cohomological degrees.
+Then every Artin $\PP$-algebra is quasi-isomorphic to a strictly Artin $\PP$-algebra which is nilpotent. \end{corollary} \begin{proof} Apply part \ref{it:verysmall2} of Lemma \ref{lem:verysmall} to the retract diagram $\PP\rt \Omega \Bar\PP\rt \PP$, where first map exists since $\PP$ is assumed cofibrant. \end{proof}